skycoin/cxo/data/idxdb/README.md

 ```

 Key for a feed is public key.
 Key for a head is nonce (`uint64`).
 And all
-root obejcts sorted by seq number (the seq is key).
+root objects sorted by seq number (the seq is key).